What is a Permanencia Transitoria permit?

 General information

-No prior authorization or visa is required for entry and stay in Chile for those who do so as holders of a Permanencia Transitoria permit.
-However, in some cases it may be appropriate to require a prior authorization granted by a Chilean consulate abroad for nationals of certain countries.
+No, prior authorization or a visa is not required for entry and stay in Chile for those who hold a Permanencia Transitoria permit.

-For foreign nationals who require prior authorization or a visa to enter the country, they must apply to the Ministry of Foreign Affairs through the consular representations of Chile abroad (Art.
+Foreign nationals who require prior authorization or a visa to enter the country must apply to the Ministry of Foreign Affairs through the consular representations of Chile abroad (Art.
 169 of Law No. 21.325/2021).

-For more information on the procedure to follow in each case, please visit the Atención Ciudadana page of the Ministry of Foreign Affairs.
+For more information on the procedure to follow in each case, please visit the Chilean Consulate's website of the Ministry of Foreign Affairs.

-* Consular Attention System of the Ministry of Foreign Affairs.
+* Attention platform of the Ministry of Foreign Affairs.

 Permanencia Transitoria permit holders are NOT allowed to perform any paid activities.

-Exceptionally, those who need to carry out specific and sporadic activities, and who as a direct consequence of these activities receive payment or economic benefits in Chile or abroad, may apply to SERMIG for authorization to carry out such work, such as:
+Exceptionally, those who need to perform specific, sporadic activities from which they earn remuneration or profit in Chile or abroad may apply to SERMIG for work authorization, such as:

 Holders of Permanencia Transitoria permits who are in the country are NOT eligible to apply for a residence permit, unless they meet the requirements established in Article 69 of Law No.21.325, that is to say: